mattermost/mattermost-developer-documentation/site/content/contribute/focalboard/mattermost-boards-setup-guide.md

 Refer to the [dev-release.yml](https://github.com/mattermost/focalboard/blob/main/.github/workflows/dev-release.yml#L168) workflow for the up-to-date commands that are run as part of CI.

-## Uploading and installing the plugin
+## Upload and install the plugin

 1. Enable [custom plugins]({{< ref "/integrate/plugins/using-and-managing-plugins#custom-plugins" >}}) by setting `PluginSettings.EnableUploads` to `true` and set `FileSettings.MaxFileSize` to a number larger than the size of the packed`.tar.gz` plugin file in bytes (e.g., `524288000`) in the Mattermost `config.json` file.
 2. Navigate to **System Console > Plugins > Management** and upload the packed `.tar.gz` file from your `mattermost-plugin/dist` directory.
 3. Enable the plugin.

-## Deploying the plugin to a local Mattermost server
+## Deploy the plugin to a local Mattermost server

 Instead of following the steps above, you can also set up a `mattermost-server` in local mode and automatically deploy `mattermost-plugin` via `make deploy`.